GadgetAngel/STM32-Template/README.md

 For Windows Users, type cntrl-c on your keyboard, the terminal window will return back to the system prompt or cmd prompt.
 Windows users can reuse the same terminal window if they want to restart another gdb session.

+All the GDB documentation can be found online at:https://sourceware.org/gdb/current/onlinedocs/gdb/index.html#SEC_Contents